 Design, usability, clean & general use

-Where electric toothbrushes for adults tend to be finished in white or have soft pastel shades, the Sonicare for kids connected brush employs much bolder colors, as is typical for children’s products.
+Where electric toothbrushes for adults tend to be finished in white or have soft pastel shades, the Sonicare for kids connected brush employs much bolder colours, as is typical for children’s products.
 Bold and eye catching, the primary being green/turquoise or aqua as Sonicare call it.

 The overall shape and size of the brush is fairly typical of what you might imagine for an electric toothbrush, whilst the handle is not completely round it is loosely shaped like this.

-The back and sides of the handle are this aqua color, with the rear having a large number of raised dots that run down from the top to the bottom in essentially 3 rows, with each dot staggered in its positioning.
+The back and sides of the handle are this aqua colour, with the rear having a large number of raised dots that run down from the top to the bottom in essentially 3 rows, with each dot staggered in its positioning.